camlawlorforsyth/ACCEPT_project/reduction/README.md

 ## Step 2 ##
 START HERE
 Once you have the clusters you want, and have no error messages, begin the ROI and point sources analysis.
-(for more on this, read "POINT_README" in reduce/)
+(for more on this, see the [POINT_README](reduce/POINT_README) in [reduce/](reduce))

-Upon completion of the point source analysis, run "verify_coords.py" to check that you saved all your region files in the proper coodinates.
-If you didn't, resave it in ds9 properly, overwritting the previous file.
+Upon completion of the point source analysis, run `python verify_coords.py` to check that the region files are in the proper coodinates.
+If there are any issues, re-save the region files in the proper coordinates and re-run
+`python verify_coords.py`.

 Once you have no errors and all clusters have been analyzed, move on to step 3